 The Alpha Nu Omega Alumni Association is organized primarily for education and scholarship purposes as provided for under Section 501(c)(3) of the Internal Revenue Code.
-The Alumni Association provides both scholarships and assistantships to active members of the fraternity.
+The Alumni Association provides scholarships to active members of the fraternity.
 An endowment fund has been created to assist the organization with long term funding of these programs.
 Recipients are selected on the basis of academic success, fraternity participation (fraternity and campus/community service) and need.
 The emphasis of these selection criteria varies with each award program.

 The University of Minnesota Duluth has established the Reaching Higher Scholarship Initiative Match Program, which matches on a dollar-for-dollar basis the payout of the endowed fund established here by Alpha Nu Omega Alumni Association known as the Alpha Nu Omega Alumni Association Scholarship Fund.
 The annual payout made available for distribution from the Alpha Nu Omega Alumni Association Scholarship Fund will be determined by the Foundation’s Spending policy as defined by its Board of Trustees.
 To date over $100,000 in scholarships have been rewarded.

 The John L. Banks Memorial Scholarship

 On March 29, 1966, John L. Banks died when his C-130 crashed in Vietnam.
-John exemplified the achievement of Alpha's objectives: academic success, active participation in the fraternity and other organizations and a strong personal allegiance to his brothers.
+John exemplified the achievement of Alpha's objectives: academic success, active participation in the fraternity and other organizations and a strong personal allegiance to his Brothers.
 Following his death, the Alumni Association named the "John L. Banks Memorial Scholarship" in his honor.

-The Daryl B. Knodt Memorial Assistantship
+The Daryl B. Knodt Memorial Scholarship

 The Warren F. Orrick Memorial Scholarship